Electric Vehicle Fires

 Many electric vehicles have been donated to training centers so that first responders can practice how to extract someone safely.
 For decades, first responders have been working with gasoline-powered cars.
 Now, with electric vehicles on the road, a new strategy is needed.
 As research into douse electrical fires continues, first responders will practice safely extracting people from electric cars.

 The YouTube video below provides an overview of electric car fires and what you need to know to stay safe.Contacting a Car Accident Lawyer

 The fires in electric vehicles have the potential to lead to serious burn injuries or even death.
-If you have been involved in an accident involving an electric car and need legal guidance from an experienced injury attorney, please call our experienced Sacramento Car Accident Lawyers at (800) 404-5400 or (916) 921-6400 for free, friendly legal advice.
+If you have been involved in an accident involving an electric car and need legal guidance from an experienced injury attorney, please call our experienced Sacramento Car Accident Lawyers at (800) 404-5400 or (916) 921-6400 for free, friendly advice.

 Photo by Pixabay